 - The correct issuing fee

-The countries who are members of the ATA carnet chain are:
+What countries are members of the ATA Carnet chain?

 Albania, Algeria, Andorra, Australia, Austria, Bahrain, Belarus, Belgium, Bosnia & Herzegovina, Brazil, Bulgaria, Canada, Chile, China (international trade fairs and exhibitions only), Cote d'Ivoire, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Gibraltar, Greece, Hong Kong, Hungary, Iceland, India (Fairs, exhibitions or meetings only), Indonesia, Iran, Ireland, Israel, Italy, Japan, Kazakhstan, Korea, Latvia, Lebanon, Lithuania, Luxembourg, Macao, Macedonia (Republic of), Madagascar, Malaysia, Malta, Mauritius, Mexico, Moldova, Mongolia, Montenegro, Morocco, Netherlands, New Zealand, Norway, Pakistan, Poland, Portugal, Romania, Russia, Senegal, Serbia, Singapore, Slovak Republic, Slovenia, South Africa, Spain, Sri Lanka (except for professional equipment), Sweden, Switzerland, Thailand, Tunisia, Turkey, Ukraine, United Kingdom, United States (except for international trade fairs and exhibitions), United Arab Emirates

-Irish goods going to EU countries (in bold in the list above) do not need carnets.
+Irish goods going to EU countries (listed above in bold) do not need carnets.

 For goods going to the USA: